rzhou1/Titanic/README.md

 #Summary

   We demonstrated a comprehensive solution for the Titanic dataset.
-Our models predict that passengers from groups of Female, Child, Pclass_1 (the highest class), and Fare_Royal (the most expensive) have the highest survival probability while adult male has the lowest survival probability.
-At least partly, this dataset has told that one century ago the western world had a spirit of children and female priorities.
-Also, it shows that the nobles had their privileges.
+Our models predict that Female, Children, and passengers from Pclass_1 (the highest class) and Fare_Royal (the most expensive) have the most likely to survive while adult male has the lowest survival probability.
+At least partly, this dataset has told us that one century ago the world had already had a societal norm of children and female priorities.
+Also, it reveals that the nobles had their privileges.